Stragoth/Named-areas/README.md

 ### War

 If during war one civ is the only one to have military units on an area, this civ has occupied this area.
 The previous owner loses ability to work any tiles in this area, and new owner can either expand their city borders to this area, or settle a new city in this area.
+This gives half the warmonger penalties associated with taking a city.

 ### Trading